-- 1. Tell a member of staff, the teacher on duty or the dinner supervisors. - 5.
-If it continues, tell your teacher again. - 6.
-If it still continues, either tell the Headteacher or write a letter to your teacher or Headteacher. - 7.
+- 1. Tell a member of staff; the teacher, teaching assistant, any staff on playground duty or the dinner supervisors. - 2.
+If it continues, tell your teacher again. - 3.
+If it still continues, either tell the Headteacher or write a letter to your teacher or Headteacher. - 4.
 Always tell your parents.